A white sandy beach in warm sunlight under majestic moutnains in Lofoten Norway seen from above on the mountain top Ryten mountain

 • Bird watching

-• Speed boat tours
+• Speed boat RIB tours

 • ATV tours